 Make a list and be specific

 “I don’t like it” or “I really like it,” alone isn’t helpful in communicating with other people.
 Be specific!
 What exactly do you like about this video, or what exactly did you not like about this video?
-Maybe you like how they incorporated the bride’s hobby into her wedding video, or may you didn’t like how mushy and gross their video was, etc. Keep this list in your email drafts (or somewhere safe) for the next step which is:
+Maybe you like how they incorporated the bride’s spelunking hobby into her wedding video, or may you didn’t like how mushy and gross their video was.
+Make a mental note of these details and save them for the next step which is:

 Contact your top 2 companies and schedule a face-to-face meeting with each